 Here are my last few tips on selling your equipment:

 This is just common sense for your personal safety.
 Some people insist that the buyer meet them in a neutral location at a specified time (like in the parking lot of Best Buy at 1:30).
 This ensures no one knows where you store your equipment.

-Demonstrate that the equipment works when the buyer comes to pick it up.
-Have whatever that is needed to demonstrate it set up before the buyer arrives.
-A quick demonstration ensures there will be no returns from an unhappy buyer (or from one that broke the equipment the day after they bought it).
+Have whatever is needed to demonstrate it set up before the buyer arrives.
+A quick demonstration ensures there’ll be no returns from an unhappy buyer, or from one that broke the equipment the day after they bought it.

-Specify that you want cash before the buyer arrives so there will be no misunderstandings later.
-You do not know the buyer or their character—cash is safe.
+Specify that you want cash before the buyer arrives so there’ll be no misunderstandings later.
+You don’t know the buyer or their character—cash is safe.

 That’s it!
 Do the work to sell your unused equipment so you can get cash to do more ministry.
 Simple concept, but it requires action on your part to implement the plan.

 Get Your FREE Christian Band Booking Calendar